simplecarry/simplecarry/README.md

 ### User story 1
 As a user i can View/Signup/Signin to the app.
 So that i can start using the app
 * First glance of the web should be homepage with name/slogan/pictures
-* User can see Search tab, Buyers tab, Helpers tab
+* User can see Search tab, Buyers tab, Helpers tab, Messages tab
 * User can search by where, what need to be brought
 * User can not use Buyers tab and Helpers tab until they signup/login
 * User can Signup, Signin and redirected to Search page
+* User can see many item listed here with status
+* User can click on item to see details (Buyers, Name, picture, link, description)

 ### User story 2
 As a user i can post my item in Buyers tab, sothat i can get buy my stuffs easier and cheaper.